OHBA-analysis/osl-dynamics/README.md

 The read the docs page should be automatically updated whenever there's a new commit on the `main` branch.

 The documentation is included as docstrings in the source code.
-Please write docstrings to any classes or functions you add following the [numpy style](https://numpydoc.readthedocs.io/en/latest/format.html).
 The API reference documentation will only be automatically generated if the docstrings are written correctly.
 The documentation directory `/doc` also contains `.rst` files that provide additional info regarding installation, development, the models, etc.

 To compile the documentation locally you need to install the required packages (sphinx, etc.) in your conda environment:
 ```